 While an issue filed on the issue tracker means there is a known issue somewhere, that does not mean there are not other issues lurking about in the documentation.
 Proofreading a part of the documentation, such as a “How to” or OS specific document, can often uncover problems (e.g., documentation that needs updating for Python 3).

 If you decide to proofread, read a section of the documentation from start to finish, filing issues in the issue tracker for each major type of problem you find.
 Simple typos don’t require issues of their own, but, instead, submit a pull request directly.
 It’s best to avoid filing a single issue for an entire section containing multiple problems; instead, file several issues so that it is easier to break the work up for multiple people and more efficient review.

 The Developer’s Guide (what you’re reading now) uses the same process as the main Python documentation, except for some small differences.
 The source lives in a separate repository and bug reports should be submitted to the devguide GitHub tracker.

 Our devguide workflow uses continuous integration and deployment so changes to the devguide are normally published when the pull request is merged.
-Changes to CPython documentation follows the workflow of a CPython release and is published in the release.
+Changes to CPython documentation follow the workflow of a CPython release and are published in the release.

 $ git clone https://github.com/<your_username>/devguide